A practical Zendesk API tutorial for support teams: What you need to know

 Building custom reporting dashboards

-Zendesk's built-in AI vs. a Zendesk API approach
+Zendesk's built-in AI and the API approach

 | Plan | Price (per agent/month, billed annually) | Key AI Features |